Perhaps you have thought about getting a juicer, but gave up on the idea when you saw the implications of shopping around for one.

 STEP 2 – Grate Your Produce

-Start grating the ingredients in a bowl.
+Start grating the ingredients into a bowl.

 STEP 3 – Squeeze The Pulp